• C Programming Video Tutorials

 The decision-making structures control the program flow based on conditions.
 They are important tools for designing complex algorithms.

-In programming, as in life, there come situations when we need to make some decisions.
+In programming, we come across situations when we need to make some decisions.
 Based on these decisions, we decide what should we do next.
-Similar situations arise in an algorithm also where we need to make some decisions and based on these decisions we will execute the next block of code.
-The next instruction depends on a Boolean expression.
-If the condition is determined to be true, and optionally, other statements to be executed if the condition is determined to be false.
+Similar situations arise in algorithms too where we need to make some decisions and based on these decisions, we will execute the next block of code.

-C programming language assumes any non-zero and non-null values as true, and if it is either zero or null, then it is assumed as false value.
+The next instruction depends on a Boolean expression, whether the condition is determined to be True or False.
+C programming language assumes any non-zero and non-null values as True, and if it is either zero or null, then it is assumed as a False value.

-C programming language provides the following types of decision-making statements.
+C programming language provides the following types of decision making statements.

 if statement

-The if statement is used for deciding between two paths based on a true or false outcome.
+The if statement is used for deciding between two paths based on a True or False outcome.
 It is represented by the following flowchart −

 Decision making statements in C